West Yorkshire

 West Yorkshire is a metropolitan and ceremonial county in the Yorkshire and the Humber region of England.
-It is an inland and upland county having eastward-draining valleys while taking in the moors of the Pennines.
-West Yorkshire came into existence as a metropolitan county in 1974 after the reorganisation of the Local Government Act 1972 which saw it formed from a large part of the West Riding of Yorkshire.
-The county had a population of 2.3 million in the 2011 census making it the fourth-largest by population in England.
-The largest towns are Huddersfield, Castleford, Batley, Bingley, Pontefract, Halifax, Brighouse, Keighley, Pudsey, Morley and Dewsbury.
-The three cities of West Yorkshire are Bradford, Leeds and Wakefield.

-West Yorkshire consists of five metropolitan boroughs (City of Bradford, Calderdale, Kirklees, City of Leeds and City of Wakefield); it is bordered by the counties of Derbyshire to the south, Greater Manchester to the south-west, Lancashire to the west and north-west, North Yorkshire to the north and east, South Yorkshire to the south and south-east.
+It borders North Yorkshire to the north and east, South Yorkshire and Derbyshire to the south, Greater Manchester to the south-west, and Lancashire to the west.
+The city of Leeds is the largest settlement.

+The county has an area of 2029 km2 and a population of 2.3 million, making it the fourth-largest ceremonial county by population.
+The centre of the county is urbanised, with Leeds located in the north-east, the city of Wakefield in the south-east, Huddersfield in the south-west, and the city of Bradford in the north-west.
+The outer areas of the county are rural.
+For local government purposes the county comprises five metropolitan boroughs: Bradford, Calderdale, Kirklees, Leeds, and Wakefield, which collaborate through West Yorkshire Combined Authority.
+The county was created in 1974, prior to which the area was within the West Riding of Yorkshire.

+The western part of West Yorkshire is in the South Pennines, and contains a small part of the Peak District National Park.
+It is characterised by steep valleys and is the source of the River Calder, which flows past Wakefield before meeting the Aire, which flows through Leeds, near Castleford.
+The landscape becomes flatter in the east, and the eastern boundary of the county is on the edge of the Vale of York.

 Remnants of strong coal, wool and iron ore industries remain in the county, having attracted people over the centuries, and this can be seen in the buildings and architecture.
-Quite a few railways and the M1, M621, M606, A1(M) and M62 motorways traverse the county.
+Several railways and the M1, M621, M606, A1(M) and M62 motorways traverse the county.

-West Yorkshire includes the West Yorkshire Built-up Area, which is the biggest and most built-up urban area within the historic county boundaries of Yorkshire.

 Governance

-West Yorkshire County Council was abolished in 1986, so its five districts became effectively unitary authorities.
-However, the metropolitan county, which covers an area of 2029 km2, continues to exist in law, and as a geographic frame of reference.
+West Yorkshire County Council was abolished in 1986 and its five districts effectively became unitary authorities.
+The metropolitan county, covering an area of 2029 km2, continues to exist in law and as a geographic frame of reference.

-Since 1 April 2014, West Yorkshire has been a combined authority area, with the local authorities pooling together some functions over transport and regeneration as the West Yorkshire Combined Authority.
+Since 1 April 2014, West Yorkshire has been a combined authority area, with the local authorities pooling some functions over transport and regeneration as the West Yorkshire Combined Authority.
 The first Mayor of West Yorkshire, Tracy Brabin, was elected on 6 May 2021, following a devolution deal announced by the government in the March 2020 budget.